UW Study Abroad Insurance

-The University of Washington requires that foreign study or research programs purchase UW Study Abroad Insurance.
+The University of Washington requires that students engaged in international educational activities purchase UW Study Abroad Insurance.
 Who can purchase coverage?
 All regular, full-time and part-time Eligible Participants and their Eligible Dependents of the educational organization or institution who:

 - Are engaged in international educational activities; and